 6. Naming Financially Irresponsible Loved Ones as Direct Beneficiaries.
 Naming a financially irresponsible person as a direct beneficiary may serve only to contribute to a gambling or drug addiction, or result in assets being claimed by creditors in a bankruptcy or income tax proceeding.

-Creating a “spendthrift” trust that can prevent a beneficiary from burning through assets you leave to the trust, and the trust will protect trust assets from the beneficiary’s creditors.
+Creating a “spendthrift” trust can prevent a beneficiary from burning through assets you leave to the trust and protect trust assets from the beneficiary’s creditors.
 Most trusts can have “spendthrift” provisions.